 The City Palace can be characterized by a mixture of military architecture from the Rajputs and the breathtaking decoration techniques of the Moguls.
 It was built between the 15th and the 20th century and is a maze of buildings and palaces, showing different styles from the course of history.
 The terraces are overlooking the picturesque Lake Pichola.
 Some palaces serve as luxury hotels today.

-At the time of our visit the whole City Palace was in a state of transformation.
+At the time of our visit, the whole City Palace was in a state of transformation.
 Hundreds of workers were building stages, tents and dance floors; decorating with flowers, ribbons, colorful adornments and life-sized crystal elephants (favorites of Julia).
-At first we thought they were setting up the premises of a festival, but soon we learned they were preparing for a private wedding which would take place in a weeks’ time.
-All reflecting unimaginable wealth – in strong contrast to other sides of India’s population…!
+At first we thought they were setting up the premises for a festival, but soon we learned they were preparing a private wedding, which would take place in a weeks’ time.
+Everything was reflecting unimaginable wealth – in strong contrast to other sides of India’s population…!

 Bada Bazar Udaipur

 A walk through the Bazar in the old town was an orgy of colors, smells, food and goods.
-Thousands of people of all ages, genders and religions were moving around the streets.
-They were selling their merchandise, negotiating over prices, chatting to old friends and strangers (e.g.: us) and eating the most amazing things.
+Thousands of people of all age, gender and religion were moving around on the streets.
+They are selling their merchandise, negotiating over prices, chatting to old friends and strangers (e.g.: us) and eating the most amazing things.